dr-50/NoteTaker/README.md

-# Note Taker Starter Code
+# Note Taker

+## Purpose
+The application is designed to allow users to track their notes that they enter